Jacquard madness!

 Depending on the material and weight of your fabric, recommendations may vary.
 But here are some recommended precautions before sewing your jacquard fabric:

-How to properly prepare your jacquard fabric before sewing
+Prepare your jacquard fabric well before sewing

 Always iron your fabric well